 At this point, all your tablet’s generated sounds would play on your Google Home smart speaker.
 Pairing is complete.

-You would unpair your speaker from a source Bluetooth device by saying, “Okay Google, disconnect” or “Hey Google, disconnect.”
-Google Home allows you to unpair your speaker from the source by either issuing these voice commands to it, or by going into the Bluetooth settings on your source device, and breaking the connection from there.
+You would unpair your Google Home Bluetooth speaker from a source Bluetooth device as follows.
+Say “Okay Google, disconnect”.
+Or, say “Hey Google, disconnect”.
+Or, if you do not fancy giving voice commands, go into the Bluetooth settings on your source device.
+You can break the Bluetooth connection from there.

 - Google Home Mini Smart Speaker Picture Gallery